datastax/python-driver/docs/topics/columns.rst

     .. attribute:: BaseColumn.partition_key

         If True, this column is created as partition primary key.
-There may be many partition keys defined, forming *composite partition key*
+There may be many partition keys defined, forming a *composite partition key*

     .. attribute:: BaseColumn.index